aaronscherzinger/polygonnesting/README.md

 # Polygon nesting for simple polygons

-This is an implementation of the algorithm of Bajaj and Dey which efficiently computes the nesting structure of a set of *m* simple, planar polygons which are mutually non-intersecting.
+This is a generic, header-only implementation of the algorithm of Bajaj and Dey which efficiently computes the nesting structure of a set of *m* simple, planar polygons which are mutually non-intersecting.

 The nesting structure is a directed acyclic graph (a forest of trees) where the *ancestors* of a polygon *P* are the polygons that contain *P* and the *parent* of a polygon *P<sub>i</sub>* is either *null* if *ancestors(P<sub>i</sub>)* is the empty set (i.e., *P<sub>i</sub>* is not nested within another polygon) or the polygon *P<sub>j</sub>* so that *ancestors(P<sub>j</sub>)* = *ancestors(P<sub>i</sub>) - P<sub>j</sub>*.